-Credit Type: Foreign Language or Elective NCAA: No KS Scholars: Yes
+Prerequisite: None NCAA: No KS Scholars: Yes

 Content Description: This course will be offered through FuelEd and SWPRSC.
-Students begin their introduction to French, German or Latin by focusing on the four key areas of foreign language study: listening, speaking, reading, and writing.
+Students begin their introduction to Spanish, French, or German by focusing on the four key areas of foreign language study: listening, speaking, reading, and writing.
 The course represents an ideal blend of language learning pedagogy and online learning.
 Each unit consists of a new vocabulary theme and grammar concept, reading and listening comprehension activities, speaking and writing activities, multimedia cultural presentations, and interactive activities and practices which reinforce vocabulary and grammar.
 There is a strong emphasis on providing context and conversational examples for the language concepts presented in each unit.
 Students should expect to be actively engaged in their own language learning, become familiar with common vocabulary terms and phrases, comprehend a wide range of grammar patterns, participate in simple conversations and respond appropriately to basic conversational prompts, analyze and compare cultural practices, products, and perspectives of various foreign language-speaking countries, and take frequent assessments where their language progression can be monitored.
 The course has been carefully aligned to national standards as set forth by ACTFL (the American Council on the Teaching of Foreign Languages).